3rd Year, African Studies and History

 3rd year, Fundamental Genetics

 Now Karol works closely with her professors in their research labs, becoming well-acquainted with a research-focused work environment.
-She says ones of her coolest experiences was working with cutting edge genetic technology that aims to one day cure many genetic diseases.
+She says one of her coolest experiences was working with cutting-edge genetic technology that aims to one day cure many genetic diseases.